castle-engine/cge-documentation/compositing_shaders/README.txt

 Michalis checklist to do at the end:
 - Remember to add a couple of references, in particular to scientific papers.
-  It kooks like I assume too often that people are familiar with some stuff / can google them for themselves.
+  It looks like I assume too often that people are familiar with some stuff / can google them for themselves.
 - One from my thousand English mistakes: check "it's" is always used as "it is".
 - ispell (american)